mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

 {{ demo_url }}
 ```

-- The server UIDs of the three MLCubes can be found there:
+- The server UIDs of the three MLCubes can be found by running:

 ```bash
  medperf mlcube ls